Aias/the-innocent-i/src/fragments/2019-10-18-roasted-garlic-cream-cheese.md

 - 4 or 5 slices of thick cut **bacon**, preferably nothing too sweet.
 - Fresh **chives** (or scallions – your preference).
 - **Salt**.
 Big grains.
-- A little bit (like 1/2 tsp max) of something mildly spicy with good flavor.
+- A little bit (like 1/2 tsp., max) of something mildly spicy with good flavor.
 I'm a huge fan of **[gochugaru](https://www.mccormick.com/spices-and-flavors/gochugaru)**, but you could use paprika or chili powder I suppose.
 - Everything **bagels**.

 You'll need to do (pay close attention to steps 1–6.
 Everything depends on the garlic.):